tedconf/code-style-guides/ember/00-starting-a-new-ember-project.md

 settings drop-down menu | [emnber-ted-gear](https://github.com/tedconf/ember-ted-gear)
 fancy pants select menus | [ember-searchable-select](https://github.com/tedconf/ember-searchable-select)
 expanding or accordion panels | [ember-collapsible-panel](https://github.com/tedconf/ember-collapsible-panel)

+### b) future style!

+For new projects, we'll be transitioning off of `ember-cli-ted-bootstrap` and moving towards using a functional css library and components.
+See [ember-ted-shed](http://tedconf.github.io/ember-ted-select/) for details on how to install in your project and get started with new functional CSS components.

 ## 8. setup your testing environment